bloodstiller/bloodstiller.com/content/Walkthroughs/Certified-box.md

 ## 1. Enumeration: {#1-dot-enumeration}

--   Unlike other HTB machines we have been given a user's creds to start.
-This is more representative of a real internal pentest.
-I will still proceed with my standard process as a means to not miss anything.
+### Assumed Breach Box:
+- This box scenario assumes that the Active Directory (AD) environment has already been breached and that we have access to valid credentials.
+- This approach reflects a more realistic model, given that direct breaches of AD environments from external footholds are increasingly rare today.
+- +Note+:
+  - Even with assumed credentials, I’ll still conduct my standard enumeration process as if I don’t have them.
+    - This ensures I don’t overlook any findings just because access is available.
+    - Comprehensive documentation of all discoveries remains essential.

 ### NMAP: {#nmap}